dictalabs/clm-admin-guide/docs/install.md

 #### CLM Web App Package

-Copy clm-web-app.zip to server for example in /home/clm-frontend using SCP with any tool like winSCP.
+Copy clm-package-v1.0.zip to server for example in /home/clm-frontend using SCP with any tool like winSCP.

-unzip clm-web-app.zip
+unzip clm-package-v1.0.zip

-go to directory clm-web-app
+go to directory clm-package-v1.0/clm-package-production/clm-web-app

 #### Environment Variables